kinow/autosubmit/docs/source/usage/configuration/new_job.rst

 ====================

-To add a new job, open the <experiments_directory>/cxxx/conf/jobs_cxxx.conf file where cxxx is the experiment identifier and add this text:
+To add a new job, open the <experiments_directory>/cxxx/conf/jobs_cxxx.conf file where cxxx is the experiment identifier and add this text:s

 .. code-block:: ini